-- A phase of a larger project. - A project that, if combined over a continuous time period, would exceed \$1 million (or \$2 million for higher education institutions). - Supplemental funding for a bigger project that received a separate appropriation. - Planning, design and studies except for technical or engineering reviews or designs that lead directly to and support a project on the same minor works list. - Movable, temporary and traditionally funded operating equipment. - Software not dedicated to control of a specialized system. - Land or facility acquisition. - Rolling stock. - Computers. - Funding to supplement projects with funding shortfalls unless expressly authorized. - Moving expenses.
+- A phase of a larger project. - A project that, if combined over a continuous period of time, would exceed \$1 million (or \$2 million for higher education). - Supplemental funding for a bigger project that received a separate appropriation. - Planning, design, and studies except for technical or engineering reviews or designs that lead directly to and support a project on the same minor works list. - Moving expenses.